-The module is delivered in an uninitialized factory state, and requires minimal first-time configuration in order to operate in its FIPS-Approved mode and be accessed by a web browser.
-Physical access to the module shall be limited to the Crypto-Officer, and the CO shall be responsible for putting the module into the Approved mode.
+The module needs to have a basic first-time configuration in order to be accessed by a web browser.
+The process of initial configuration via the secure serial port is described below.
+Physical access to the module shall be limited to the Crypto-Officer.
+Therefore, the CO is the only operator that can put the module into the Approved mode as it requires physical access to the module.